english-blog/english-blog.github.io/_posts/2011-10-24-hdfc-bank-we-understand-your-world-really.md

 <param name="bgcolor" value="#FFFFFF" />
 <embed width="320" height="266"  src="http://www.youtube.com/v/MNEH4yyInm4?version=3&f=user_uploads&c=google-webdrive-0&app=youtube_gdata" type="application/x-shockwave-flash"></embed></object></div>

 *(The guy in white shirt behind the red shirt is the thief.
-He stays somewhere near Kadugodi in bangalore.
+He stays somewhere near Kadugodi in Bangalore.
 Anyone happens to see him, please call Prem @98869-71858.
 Thank You!)*

 So far so good.
 Mr. Prakash promised me to accompany to the Police station and file an FIR with the evidences that its not a loss, but a fraud too.
 Three weeks passed and no response from him after repeated calls and SMS.
 Meanwhile, I was sending emails to HDFC bank for the same.
 Mr. Madhu was assigned for this case and he took me to Airport Road Police Station.
 He said they are his friends and will investigate without FIR.
 I insisted on an FIR.

 He said, *"The card was lost near ITPL and you stay in Marathahalli.
 Both the areas does not come under this police station.
 So, they cannot file an FIR.
 The HAL Police won't be of much help.
 That's why I brought you here.
 If you don't like, pay the entire amount to HDFC Bank.
 Your choice !".*

 I was little surprised when Mr. Madhu asked me to pay Rs.3000 to the police to start the investigation.
-The question put to me by the bank respresentative was
+The question put to me by the bank representative was
 > Would you like to pay Rs.
 1 lakh to the bank or Rs.
 3000 to the police?.
 Since they do this for you off the record, you need to pay for their travel expenses.

 Argument from Mr. Madhu (an HDFC Bank Representative).
 I paid to Mr.Venkata Swamy @ Airport Road Police Station.
 Yes.
 I did.
 I just wanted this to get over.
 But the Police is still searching the thief (as of 23-Oct-2011).